tsundoku/tsundoku.github.io/README.md

 A - you can think of .plan files as a private Twitter feed of what you've just finished working on

 Q - *what version control system do you use?*
-A - mainly SVN, with GitHub for outside contractors
+A - SVN, with GitHub for any outside contractors

 Q - *how do you keep your skills up to date?*
 A - I watch ArsDigita videos (Shai Simonson is an underappreciated genius), Robert Sedgewick videos, Programming with Mosh videos, CBT Nuggets videos, etc.